 - There is no entry ticket to go inside.

-Bangalore Palace is the most prominent landmarks of Bangalore.
+Bangalore Palace is the most prominent landmarks of Bangalore and is one of the best things to see in Bangalore.
 The construction of the palace was completed in the year 1878.
 It was built in Tudor Revival style architecture.

 - The Bangalore Palace is open to visitors between 10 AM and 5:30 PM.